-Adherents to Theravada Buddhism are found in Sri Lanka, Laos, Thailand and Burma.
+Countries with large Theravada Buddhist populations include Sri Lanka, Laos, Cambodia, Thailand and Burma.
 In these countries any disagreements between the different Theravada schools remain nominal and there is nothing significance to dispute.

-Mahayana Buddhism is very difficult to describe.
-However, generally speaking the goal is to become a bodhisattva instead of directly seeking Buddhahood.
+Mahayana Buddhism is complex, but at the core it is focused around the bodhisattva (see below).
 Additionally, this segment of Buddhism originated and began to gain traction at about the start of the common era.
 Therefore, it is about 250 years younger than Theravada.
 Geographically, most of the Mahayana followers can be found throughout China, Japan and Korea.

 In contrast to the Theravada school, Mahayana Buddhism is very diverse and complex.
 The primary focus of Mahayana is on the Bodhisattva.
 The Bodhisattva is a being that has obtained enlightenment but has chosen to forgo accepting it.
 Instead, the Bodhisattva will stay behind and assist others until all sentient life is able to reach enlightenment.